lambducas/folke/docs/welcome.md

 * **∃** . . . . some/exists

 ## Exporting your proof
-Navigate to `File` in the menu bar and press `Export to LaTeX` or `Export to LaTeX and PDF` to export your proof as LaTeX code or as a ready-to-use PDF
+Navigate to `File` in the menu bar and press `Export to LaTeX` or `Export to PDF` to export your proof as LaTeX code or as a ready-to-use PDF